 Many birth mothers seriously consider options other than adoption, mainly parenting their child.
 However, many birth mothers do not receive information about parenting or resources that could help them parent their child.
 Lack of emotional and social support, financial and housing concerns, and fear of disappointing prospective adoptive families can often be deciding factors in whether or not an expectant mother decides to place her child for adoption.
 It can feel like there is no one to advocate for your or to help you navigate this important life decision.
 Options counseling allows you to explore all your options, ask questions and receive the support you need to feel confident in your decision, whatever that might be.
 Options counseling respects your autonomy and right to make your own decisions without bias and influence from other parties.

-- Visit a Pregnancy Care Clinic.
+- Visit a Pregnancy Care Clinic OR seek the assistance of a licensed therapist in your area (One that is not associated with an adoption agency).
 Click here to find a pregnancy care clinic near you.

-- Ask your adoption professional or doctor for information on your options and for resources to receive unbiased options counseling.
+- Ask your adoption professional or doctor for information on your options and for resources to receive unbiased, adoption-neutral options counseling.

 - Be aware that counselors, adoption professionals and doctors may have biases based on their philosophical, religious or social views or if they represent both the expectant parents and the adoptive parents.
 If you believe the counseling you receive is biased, ask to receive alternative options counseling.